-• Can the objects find one another?

-Another way of phrasing this question is "do your objects have enough attributes describing their physical and logical relationships to other objects?"
-If a hand has cards, do the cards know what hand they belong to?
-If a player has access to a hand, can the player get access to the cards of the hand? to the suit of the card that was cut?

-• Are two words being used to mean the same thing?

-Do you have both Crib and Discards?
-If so, is there an important difference between them, or are they nearly identical?

-• Is one word being used to mean multiple things?

-Even more importantly, are you using one word for two distinct concepts?
-For instance, are you simultaneously using the word "count" to mean what a player scores and the current total during pegging?

-One of the most important things that your design can accomplish is to establish a one-to-one correspondance between concepts and terminology.
+- Can the objects find one another? - Another way of phrasing this question is "do your objects have enough attributes describing their physical and logical relationships to other objects?"
+If a course has time blocks, do the time blocks know what course they belong to?
+If a timetable has access to a list of courses, can the time-table get access to the kinds of the course components (labs, tutorials, and so on?) to the room of the course components? - Are two words being used to mean the same thing?
+Do you have both TimeTable and Schedule?
+If so, is there an important difference between them, or are they nearly identical? - Is one word being used to mean multiple things?Even more importantly, are you using one word for two distinct concepts?
+For instance, are you simultaneously using the word "time" to mean when a course starts and how long the course lasts? - One of the most important things that your design can accomplish is to establish a one-to-one correspondance between concepts and terminology.